NvsYashwanth/machinelearningmaster/README.md

 `Complexity is : O(n**3)`

 ### Pseudoinverse
 * LinearRegression() of the scikit learn computes pseudoinverse using SVD (Singular Value Decomposition).
-This computationally efficient than Normal Equation especially when the matrix X is not invertible (singular).
+This is computationally efficient than Normal Equation especially when the matrix X is not invertible (singular).

 `Complexity is : O(n**2)`